timigod/SimpleAccounting/README.md

 $ rake db:setup
 $ rails server
 ```

+The rails app should now be running.
+Just navigate to localhost:3000 in your browser.
+Easy-peasy.

 If you want to host this online, here are a few services (with tutorials) you can use.
 * [Heroku](https://devcenter.heroku.com/articles/getting-started-with-rails4)
 * [ShellyCloud](https://shellycloud.com/documentation/quick_start)